google-deepmind/open_spiel/open_spiel/python/mfg/README.md

 ### Periodic aversion

-The game was introduced  to study ergodic MFG with explicit solution in Almulla, N.; Ferreira, R.; and Gomes, D. 2017.
-Two numerical approaches to stationary mean-field games.
+The game was introduced  to study ergodic MFG with explicit solution in Almulla, N.; Ferreira, R.; and Gomes, D. 2017 of "Two numerical approaches to stationary mean-field games".
 Dyn.
 Games Appl.
 7(4):657-682 (https://arxiv.org/abs/1511.06576).

 The environment is a 1D line of a certain size (e.g., 0 to 10), but it is periodic.
 This means if an agent moves past the maximum value, they "wrap around" to the beginning.

 * *State*: each agent is defined by their `(position, time_step)`.

-* *Actions*: at each step, the agent chooses a movement, modelled by a discrete set of "steps" (e.g., move left, stay, or move right).
+* *Actions*: at each time step, the agent chooses a movement, modelled by a discrete set of discrete navigation actions (e.g., move left, stay, or move right).

-* *Reward* (or negative cost) is composed of the following factors: `Congestion Cost` + `Movement Cost` + `Goal Distance`.
+* *Reward* (here, negative cost) is composed of the following factors: `Congestion Cost` + `Movement Cost` + `Goal Distance`.
 If the agent is alone, this penalty is zero, but if the agent is in a "crowd," the penalty increases by a predefined function.

 The game tracks the distribution of all agents across the circle at every time step.
 It could be useful to study circular flows and "traffic waves" that don't have a starting or ending point.